AnisOuersghni/chromeExtension/README.md

 # chromeExtension
-This is my first Chrome Extension project from scrimba
+This is my first Chrome Extension project from scrimba and it helps keep track of saved URLs . it uses Chrome LocalStorage .